isc-projects/stork/doc/install.rst

   appear in the network or existing machines could disappear.
 - The `kea_dhcp4_addresses_assigned_total` together with `kea_dhcp4_addresses_total` can be used to calculate pool utilization.
-If the server allocates all available addresses, it won't be able to handle new devices, which is one of the more common failure cases of the DHCPv4 server.
+If the server allocates all available addresses, it won't be able to handle new devices, which is one of the most common failure cases of the DHCPv4 server.
 Depending on the deployment specifics, a threshold when the pool utilization approaches 100% should be seriously considered.
 - Contrary to popular belief, DHCPv6 can also run out of resources, in particular in case of Prefix